-Upon a change of control, the options held by Mr. Messick at December 31, 2007 would immediately vest as indicated in the table below.
-Furthermore, assuming a fair market value of our common stock of \$8.58 per share, which represents the closing market price of our common stock as reported on the Nasdaq Global Market on December 31, 2007, Mr. Messick would obtain an immediate increase in the value of his option holdings as indicated in the table below.
+Upon a change of control, the options held by Mr. Messick at December 31, 2008 would immediately vest.
+However, assuming a fair market value of our common stock of \$1.92 per share, which represents the closing market price of our common stock as reported on the Nasdaq Global Market on December 31, 2008, Mr. Messick would not obtain an immediate increase in the value of his option holdings as the exercise price of his options are greater than the market price.